stat20-summer/website/content/syllabus.md

 There will be a clobber policy.
 What this means is that you can replace your midterm score with your final score if you want to.
 Our plan is to release midterm grades by **Sunday, July 17**.
-Once the grades are released, if you want to use the clobber policy, e-mail me by **Sunday, July 24**.
+Once the grades are released, if you want to use the clobber policy, e-mail me by **Sunday,July 24**.

 #### Grading